armadito/armadito-doc/source/en/compilation/linux/webui.rst

 This will install libraries, tools, header files... in the subdirectories of the **PREFIX** directory defined at configure time.

 Running the interface
 ---------------------

 First, the Armadito daemon must be launched.
-Refer to Armadito documentation for instructions.

 Open your favorite web browser and got to the following URL : http://localhost:8888/app/index.html

 Debugging the interface
 -----------------------